bluerogue251/DBSubsetter/docs/post_subset_postgres.md

 ### Reinstate constraints and indices

 This corrects your "target" database for the foreign keys and indices  that we purposely left out of the `pre-data-dump.sql` file during the "pre-subsetting" step.
-Note the `--jobs` option being passed to `pg_restore` as the setting you choose for this can significantly affect how long this command takes to run.
+Note the `--jobs` option being passed to `pg_restore`, because this can significantly affect performance.

 ```bash
 $ pg_dump --host <originHost> --port <originPort> --user <originUser> --dbname <originDb> --section post-data --format custom --file post-data-dump.pgdump